Signs of Hearing Loss

 Despite being a natural process, losing your ability to hear can be an embarrassing experience.
 It can make social situations more difficult to navigate through and everyday life more challenging.
 You may not know of anyone else that has hearing problems but chances are that there are other people who may be experiencing similar symptoms as you.

 Additionally, some people find it uncomfortable or ugly to wear hearing aid devices so there can be significant barriers socially and emotionally to seeking out treatment.
 It is best to consult a healthcare professional regarding any concerns you have about your hearing.
-The only way to really know if you do have significant hearing loss is to get your hearing checked.
+The only way to really know if you do have significant hearing loss is to have your ears evaluated and to get your hearing checked.

 Medical Conditions Comorbid with Hearing Loss